buildpacks/spec/buildpack.md

 1. Compile the application source code into object code.
 1. Remove application source code that is not necessary for launch.
 1. Provide start command in `<layers>/launch.toml`.
+1. Write a partial standardized Bill of Materials to `<layers>/<layer>.bom.<ext>` describing any dependencies provided in the layer.
-1. Write a partial Bill-of-Material to `<layers>/launch.toml` describing any provided application dependencies.
+1. Write a partial standardized Bill of Materials to `<layers>/launch.bom.<ext>` describing any provided application dependencies not associated with a layer.
-1. Write a partial Bill-of-Material to `<layers>/build.toml` describing any provided build dependencies.
+1. Write a partial standardized Bill of Materials to `<layers>/build.bom.<ext>` describing any provided build dependencies not associated with a layer.

 The purpose of separate `<layers>/<layer>` directories is to: